-NOTE: Store sucrose stock solution and sucrose calibration standards in
+NOTE: Store sucrose stock solution and sucrose calibration standards in a refrigerator at ≤ 4 °C. Prepare new stock solution and calibration standards every 6 months.

 8.1.2 Calibration with External Standards

 External standards are used to establish linearity of FID response and to calibrate the 5 % methane in helium internal standard loop.
 Prepare and spike filter punches with external standards for calibration and analyze them according to the following instructions: